min2ha/ukwa-site/content/target/69710/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Beyond parody: Tax-avoiding Amazon is killing the high street yet has the gall to deliver hysterical lectures on Brexit, writes ALEX BRUMMER

 Criticises the head of Amazon UK, who predicted that civil unrest would break out within two weeks of a "no deal" Brexit at a meeting with Dominic Raab